wso2/cellery-samples/hello-world/README.md

 5. Access url [http://my-hello-world.com/](http://my-hello-world.com/) from browser.
 You will see updated web page with greeting param you passed for HELLO_NAME in step-2.

 8. As a final step, let's push your first cell project to your docker hub account.
-Tp perform this execute `cellery push` as shown below.
+To perform this execute `cellery push` as shown below.
     ```
     $ cellery push <DOCKER_HUB_ORG>/hello-world-cell:1.0.0
     ✔ Connecting to registry-1.docker.io